lino-framework/cg/docs/components.rst

     End-user documentation

-        Documentation targeted at :term:`end users <end user>`.
+        Documentation targeted at :term:`end users <end user>` of a given :term:`Lino application`.
 Written in the language requested by the :term:`site operator`.

     Technical documentation

         Documentation written for :term:`developers <developer>` and motivated :term:`site experts <site expert>`.
 Only in English.
 Includes tested source code snippets and part of the :term:`test suite`.

-    End-user documentation

-        Documentation written for :term:`end users <end user>` of a given :term:`Lino application`.

     Test suite